For now, early detection of breast and prostate cancer means mammograms and PSAs, but a more tailored approach is on the horizon

-| By Fred Hutch News Service
+| By Diane Mapes / Fred Hutch News Service

 | by Susan Keown / Fred Hutch News Service

 The leukemia drug gemtuzumab ozogamicin (Mylotarg) was pulled from the market seven years after initial approval.
 Now, new evidence may be bringing it back to life to treat a specific group of patients.